frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/leave-policy-assignment.md

 ## 5. Features
 ### 5.1 Bulk Leave Policy Assignment

-Our System also allow to create multiple Leave Policy Assignment for multiple employees.
+ERPNext also allows creating multiple Leave Policy Assignment for multiple employees.

 1. Go to Leave Policy Assignment list, click on Bulk Leave Policy Assignment.
 1. Dialog Will appear, Select Employee.
-You can filter Employee based on Company and Department or You can also use standard filters on clicking Add Filters.
+You can filter Employee based on Company and Department or You can also use standard filters by clicking Add Filters.
 1. Select Leave Policy and Effective From and Effective To.
 1. Click on Assign.